BOOK 1: Intertwined Souls Series – Eva and Zoe

 Eva Muller has a tortured past, and a secret, if revealed, will lead to certain death at the hands of her father.
 Despite knowing the risk, Eva is working with the village priest to help the Jews escape.
-With her activities closely monitored, Eva needs help to continue the clandestine operation and Zoe Lambros is the answer despite her antagonism to the young fiery Greek.
+With her activities closely observed, Eva needs help to continue the clandestine operation and Zoe Lambros is the answer despite her antagonism to the fiery Greek.

 Finalist: Fiction – Historical – Event/Era – 2015 Readers’ Favorite

 Finalist Gay/Lesbian Fiction – International Book Awards 2015

 Finalist First Novel – IAN (Independent Author Network) Book Of The Year Awards 2015

 Finalist Outstanding Historical Fiction – IAN (Independent Author Network) Book Of The Year Awards 2015

 In The Blood of the Greeks Featured in